Here’s a free jazz piano lesson featuring the awesome jazz chords of Bill Evans.

 - If you want some more tips to understand how to use extensions on your chords then check out this jazz extensions lesson.

 The basic idea is that you can take simple triads you already know and stack them on top of each other to create more complex chords.
+This is a powerful way to improve your jazz harmony.

 2. Notice how the top notes of these chord progression only move by step.
 One of the best ways to get smooth sounding chord progressions is to pay attention the voice leading of your top notes.